Trail of Thorns

 Warren and Betsy make the climb from the beach in the distance.

-My mind was preoccupied with the thought of how I would get over the mountain at 3000 ft with this horrible heavy pack – and this bad attitude?
-With every laboring step, I did a mental inventory of my pack trying to figure out what I could get rid of and I came up with nothing.
+My mind was preoccupied with the thought of how I would get over the mountain at 3000 ft with this horrible heavy pack – and this bad attitude.
+With every laboring step, I did a mental inventory of my pack, trying to figure out what I could get rid of, and I came up with nothing.

 Somehow I made it through the day – but I wasn’t too joyful to be around.
-The four of us made it to a campground which Captain Osman told us about when we left the boat.
-He said it had a wonderful view of Demre from above and he was absolutely correct.
+The four of us made it to a campground that Captain Osman told us about when we left the boat.
+He said it had a wonderful view of Demre from above, and he was absolutely correct.
 We walked into Santa’s Summer House – a campground and cabins situated above Demre.
 Since we were camping, I referred to it as Santa’s Summer Lawn.
 It had a spectacular view of Demre below – a town that was 80% greenhouses – and hence we had a spectacular view of greenhouses.

 Demre camping